DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 ![dhtmlxGantt with ASP.NET Core 2 creating a project](desktop/create_project_step4.png)

-In the newly created file create a simple page for a gantt chart.
+In the newly created file make a simple page for a gantt chart.

-Note, that gantt files are added from the [CDN](desktop/install_with_bower.md#cdn) in this demo.
+Note, that gantt files are added from [CDN](desktop/install_with_bower.md#cdn) in this demo.
 If you have a Professional version of the component, you'll need to [add gantt files to your project manually](desktop/install_with_bower.md#addingprofessionaleditionintoproject).

 {{snippet index.html}}